AnastasiiaMishchenko/Internationals/Elvin/LectureNotes.md

  - cosole serial for via serial connection by the cable connection with the device

-22/03/2018
-H&B
-What does the term entail?

--

-Requirements for Building

-MQTT - M2M Communication
---
  #UlnoIoT tutorial 2 - Switching A Light
 I had troubles while connecting to laptop slot, used another power supplier solved problem.
 When I had problem while connecting via console I used serial connection to connect with device.